eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This element controls whether Cyclone DDS will adapt the high-water mark to current traffic conditions, based on retransmit requests and transmit pressure.
+This element controls whether Cyclone DDS will adapt the high-water mark to current traffic conditions based on retransmit requests and transmit pressure.

 The default value is: "true".